-One of our eternal favourites at home, a filling and healthy breakfast if you make this with less oil, of course and when paired with the spicy coriander chutney and nestled between the quintessential Mumbai Bread, Pav or Pao, this is the best breakfast ever!
+Tomato Omelette is one of our eternal favourite breakfast recipe at home, a filling and healthy breakfast if you make this with less oil, of course and when paired with the spicy coriander chutney and nestled between the quintessential Mumbai Bread, Pav or Pao, this is the best breakfast platter ever!

 I usually make this on weekends and we skip our lunch post a heavy breakfast.
 Chickpea flour or Gram flour is extremely filling.
 If you have read my recent post on Dakor na Gota, a regional snack from Gujarat that I made for a challenge recently which is usually deep fried and uses chickpea or Gramflour as the prime ingredient was transformed into a low oil non-fried snack option cooked in an appe pan.
 Just 4-5 pieces of the gotas were enough to keep you full.
 Another post Besanwali Shimla Mirch ki Sabzi highlights the importance of using chickpea flour in the right way could be beneficial for both the skin and body.
 Do check out the post if you are interested to make another low oil main course recipe.